epguides.com

 Question: Why don't you list the episodes in the right order?

 Answer: We always list the episodes in the order they were originally shown in the country of origin.
 This may be different from the order in which they were originally filmed, which is given by the production number.
-For people trying to label their tapes, the order in which they aired is usually more useful, particularly if no titles are given on-screen on the episodes themselves.
+For people trying to label their recordings, the order in which they aired is usually more useful, particularly if no titles are given on-screen on the episodes themselves.

 When they are repeated in syndication or shown in other countries, the production number is often the only information available about what order the episodes should be in, so it is the order in which they are generally shown.
-This may or may not be the order in which they are best viewed, but we give the numbers so that people can use the production order if they want to.
+This may or may not be the order in which they are best viewed, but we give the numbers (where available) so that people can use the production order if they want to.

 Question: What does it mean when an episode says UNAIRED?